Did you know you can interpret your own tongue at home, just between you and the Lord?

 We have to let Him be God.

-8) How do I get started speaking in tongues?
-Getting started involves yielding yourself to the Lord, asking Him to give you spiritual gifts, and possibly having others pray over you to receive spiritual gifts.
+8) How do I receive the gift of speaking in tongues?
+Receiving the gift of speaking in tongues normally involves yielding yourself to the Lord, asking Him to fill you with the Holy Spirit, and possibly having others pray over you to receive spiritual gifts.
 The chapter called “The Baptism of the Holy Spirit” should be quite helpful to you, and it is available for free in the download above.
 It is one of the chapters included in the free excerpt.

 9) How do I get started interpreting tongues?
 The primary way to get started is to seek the Lord for this gift.
 He imparted the gift to Chris McKinney while Chris read through the initial manuscript of the Speaking in Tongues book.
 All Chris did was ask, which is actually all Scripture tells us to do.
 “Therefore, one who speaks in a tongue should pray that he may interpret.” – 1 Corinthians 14:13 (ESV)